Xiao-Chenguang/HDF5-FEMNIST/README.md

 labels_tensor = torch.from_numpy(labels)
 ```

-We also provide a [demo notebook](./demo.ipynb) to explore properties of the dataset.
+A [demo notebook](./demo.ipynb) is provided to explore properties of the dataset.
 Feel free to play with it.

 ## Requirements
 python with the following packages: